BrennanGambling/brennangambling-portfolio/pothole-reporter/README.md

 Currently this map only contains 50 large Ontario cities.

 #### Sending Email
-When the user clicks the "Send" button an Intent for an email application is sent.
+When the user clicks the "Send" button, an Intent for an email application is sent.
 The Intent includes the recipient email address (cities email address), the location and the picture either taken by the user or obtained from the Google Street View API.
-The user can add extra information if needed than can send the email.
+The user can include additional information if needed and then send the email.